ArturWincenciak/TeoMonad/README.md

 monads.

 I created a sample set of classes in BuildingFactory for testing monads.

+In the beginning of each test class:

+* Do_MonadTest,
+* If_MonadTest,
+* Log_MonadTest,
+* With_MonadTest

-In the beginning of each test class (Do_MonadTest, If_MonadTest, Log_MonadTest, With_MonadTest) there is an old, ordinary and ugly solution and then new beautiful monad fix.
+there is an old, ordinary and ugly solution and then new beautiful monad fix.